tauri-apps/plugins-workspace/.changes/fix-gnome-notifications.md

 "@tauri-apps/plugin-notification": patch
 ---

-Fix notifications closing immediately on GNOME 46 and later, and add a Linux `on_close` callback to the Rust notification builder.
+Fix notifications closing immediately on GNOME, and add a Linux `on_close` callback to the Rust notification builder.